acutedeveloper/udacity-memory-game/README.md

 - Create copy tasks for fonts [ ]
 - Aspect Ratio for game cards [x]

+## Project Progress
+** 4/9/18 **
+Added populate game board with JS.

+Next to add icons x2 to grid and shuffle.

 ## Project Learnings
 **Browser Sync**
 For browser sync to reload after css has been updated it needs to be part of the